vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 ![CANDUMP](demos/images/candump_output.png)

-CAN frames with ID of `007` and `009` are the ones sent from CANoe Desktop Edition and the ones with ID `008` and `00A` are the response of the CanEchoDevice to those frames, after increasing their ID by 1 and applying a shift-left of data by one byte.
+CAN frames with ID of `007` and `009` are the ones sent from CANoe Desktop Edition and the ones with ID `008` and `00A` are the response of the sil-kit-demo-can-echo-device to those frames, after increasing their ID by 1 and applying a shift-left of data by one byte.